Basics of Stock Investments

 them is that they cut their losses fast and hold their winners long.
 What most investors

 do is exactly the opposite.
-When they buy a stock and the price goes down, the immediate
+When they buy a stock and the price goes down,

-entire approach to losses and profits!
+your entire approach to losses and profits!

 Keep Diversifying and Keep Monitoring